Understanding the Difference Between an Incident, a Complaint and a Risk Event

 Scenario 1: An employee behaves aggressively with a customer

-- Is this an incident?
-Yes, if serious enough, unlikely if it’s a general pattern of poor behavior
+- Is this a security incident?
+Yes, if it is serious enough, but it is unlikely if it’s a general pattern of poor behavior

 - Is this a complaint?
 Yes, but only if it was complained about.

 - Is this a risk?
-Potentially, but likely part of a bigger customer-reputation risk
+Potentially, but likely, it’s part of a bigger customer-reputation risk

 Scenario 2: A customer receives repeated calls ostensibly from their financial institution

-- Is this an incident?
-Yes, likely multiple incidents
+- Is this a security incident?
+Yes, likely multiple incidents.

 - Is this a complaint?
-Yes, likely one complaint.
+Yes, it’s likely a complaint.

 - Is this a risk?
-Yes, and could also result in other risks like theft, fraud or account takeover
+Yes, and it could also result in other risks like theft, fraud, or account takeover.

 Scenario 3: A financial transaction is sent to the wrong party

-- Is this an incident?
+- Is this a security incident?
 Yes, but most organizations would call it a loss event (yes, that’s yet another term that means almost the same thing)

 Scenario 4: An employee’s computer is compromised

 - Is this a complaint?
-Probably not, but an action as a result of the compromise could result in a complaint, and this may be the way the incident is discovered.
+Probably not, but action resulting from the compromise could result in a complaint, and this may be how the incident is discovered.

-On a recent call a customer who is responsible for Business Continuity, Risk, Security, Facilities, InfoSec and Vendor Risk expressed this idea in perhaps the most succinct way I’ve heard to date:
+On a recent call, a customer who is responsible for Business Continuity, Risk, Security, Facilities, InfoSec, and Vendor Risk expressed this idea in a very succinct way:

 One thing that you may have noticed in both categories and the examples above is the concept of time.
 Considers whether the event has already happened or if it might happen in the future.